BOJ may scale back emergency funding as pandemic strains ease

 The BOJ's anticipated decision, underpinned by cautious optimism that the economic damage wrought by coronavirus crisis is gradually healing, will put it in line with major central banks' moves to phase out crisis-mode policies.

+Britain became the first G7 economy to hike interest rates since the onset of the pandemic on Thursday.
+The European Central Bank also took another small step in rolling back crisis-era stimulus, though it pledged to keep borrowing costs low next year.

-However, Japan is widely expected to reduce economic relief at a much slower pace than many other nations because consumer inflation remains stuck well below its 2% target.
+Japan is expected to tread even more cautiously than the ECB in reducing economic relief because consumer inflation remains stuck well below its 2% target.

+Markets will be focused on Governor Haruhiko Kuroda's comments on the inflation outlook, and how the Fed's signal of three rate hikes next year could affect the BOJ's policy path.

 "If more companies start to pass on rising costs to households, we might see core consumer inflation exceed 1.5% sometime next year," said Mari Iwashita, chief market economist at Daiwa Securities.